theamandawang/Muze/README.md

 Muze isn’t just about listening—it’s about experiencing music together.
 Join us and dive into the world of music storytelling!

 ## Running Muze
 The technology stack for Muze uses Next.Js, Node.js, Supabase, and Postgres.
-Running muze locally is quite!
+Running muze locally is quite simple!
 Just follow these steps:
 1. Clone the repo using `git clone`
 2. Once you clone, lets move into the `Muze` directory by doing `cd Muze` and then moving into the `muze` directory by doing `cd muze`
 3. If you don't have `npm` installed follow the instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install